-Following the success of the pilot, ADR mediation became a permanently established program of the NLRB.
+Following the success of the pilot program, ADR mediation became a permanently established program of the NLRB.
 Once engaged in the ADR program, proceedings of the case in question are suspended and the parties are provided 30 to 60 days to reach a settlement.
-If an agreement is not reached within this timeframe, or one of the participants chooses to opt out of ADR, the program is terminated and the case returns to conventional NLRB deliberations.
+If an agreement is not reached within this timeframe, or one of the participants chooses to opt out of ADR, the program is terminated and the case returns to conventional NLRB case processing.

-In confidential discussions convened through the ADR program, contesting parties or their representatives are brought together with a neutral mediator for in-person meetings or videoconferences.
-Until 2012, mediators were typically administrative law judges, but are now either contracted professionals from the Federal Mediation and Conciliation Service or the ADR program director.
-Intended to grant parties the advantage of reaching customized resolutions, the mediator holds no power to impose a settlement, but agreements reached require NLRB approval.
+In confidential discussions convened through the ADR program, parties or their representatives are brought together with a neutral mediator for in-person meetings or videoconferences.
+Until 2012, mediators were typically administrative law judges, but are now either contracted professionals from FMCS or the ADR program director.
+Intended to grant parties the advantage of reaching customized resolutions, the mediator holds no power to impose a settlement, but agreements reached typically require NLRB approval.

 It is uncertain how the ADR program will proceed once President Trump's nominees to the Board take office.